 Middle Lake Trail is a 6.3 mile lightly trafficked out and back trail located near Avon, Colorado that features a lake and is rated as difficult.
-The trail is primarily used for hiking and fishing and is accessible from July until September.
+The trail is primarily used for hiking and fishing and is best used from July until September.
 Dogs are also able to use this trail.

 Directions from Eagle: Go 18 miles east on I-70 to the Edwards exit.
 Go south on Highway 6, then turn west .
 Go 0.7 mile and turn right onto Lake Creek Road, at the National Forest Access sign.
 Travel 1.8 miles and turn right onto West Lake Creek Road.
 Be sure to stay on West Lake Creek Road as it winds through a residential area.
 Follow to Forest Road 423, a rough, rutted 4-wheel drive road and take it 3.2 miles until it deadends at Baryeta Cabins site.
 There is limited parking at the turnaround and that is the only parking available.
 The trail begins across West Lake Creek at the end of the road.
 There are no facilities at the trailhead.
 Those not wanting to drive the very rough Road 423, can park at the bottom and walk the 3.2 miles to the Baryeta Cabins site.
 Mountain bikers using the Bareyta Cabins Road are reminded that bikes are not permitted on trails through the Wilderness.